MicrosoftDocs/visualstudio-docs/docs/designers/walkthrough-windows-forms-designer.md

 4. Move the `Button` control around the DemoCalculator control and observe where the snaplines appear.
 You can align your controls precisely and easily using this feature.
 Delete the `Button` control when you're finished.

-5. Right-select the DemoCalculator control, and then select **Properties**.
+5. Right-click the DemoCalculator control, and then select **Properties**.

 6. Change the value of the `Dock` property to `Fill`.